amymehta/Repo1/journal.md

 - Worked on Python coding assignment

 #### Things I Learned
-- Got more familiar with how collab works
+- Got more familiar with how colab works
 -

 #### Thoughts/Questions/Ideas